Pavanku7/OpenTableFormat/README.md

 # OpenTableFormat
 ## Behind the scene of Opentable format

-It read the csv data and converted into delta format, but indeed we dont have the delta format file. instead it will convert the csv file into parquet file under opentable format
+It read the csv/xlsx/json any format data and converted into delta format, but indeed we dont have the delta format file. instead it will convert the any format file into parquet file under opentable format

 In delta format it contains 2 files.
 1. Parquet file.